 Public and Private: Do MoneyLaw Rules Differ?

 An argument that the rules should be the same and that student demand should not play a different role can be made by comparing law professors to any other professionals who are paid for their assessment of what is in the best interest of the client.
 Most physicians, do not just dispense whatever medication the patients think they need.
-One the other hand, could it be that private law schools should operate more like cosmetic surgeons and do more of what make students feel good?
-Is it even possible that the students know best?

 I have already put my two-cent’s worth on this by saying that I do not see the rationale for public schools to offer a Tax LLM.
 I would add to the Tax LLM any relatively non public service oriented LLM unless the idea is to charge above cost tuition in order to cross-subsidize other programs.
 In fact, ideally, I would like all public law schools to vary tuition depending on a post graduation requirement of some form of public service.
 Yes, this means private law schools would have a better shot at relatively affluent students and that seems fine to me.
 This suggestion is impractical and not likely to happen but it illustrates the complexity of what it means to have fiduciary obligations in the context of public and private suppliers.